Jacqueline Cavalcanti: Ultimate Fighting Championship

 Cavalcanti faced Zarah Fairn on September 2, 2023, at UFC Fight Night 226, replacing Haily Cowan on the card.
 She won the fight via unanimous decision.

 Cavalcanti faced Josiane Nunes on August 24, 2024 at UFC on ESPN 62.
 She won the fight by split decision.

 Cavalcanti faced Nora Cornolle in a rematch on September 28, 2024 at UFC Fight Night: Moicano vs. Saint Denis, replacing Germaine de Randamie on the card.
 She won the bout by split decision.

 Cavalcanti was scheduled to face Germaine de Randamie on January 11, 2025 at UFC Fight Night 249.
 However, de Randamie announced her retirement and the bout was scrapped.

 Cavalcanti faced Julia Avila on February 15, 2025 at UFC Fight Night 251.
 She won the fight by unanimous decision.

 Cavalcanti faced Mayra Bueno Silva on November 8, 2025, at UFC Fight Night 264.
 She won the fight by unanimous decision.

+Cavalcanti faced Ketlen Vieira on May 16, 2026 at UFC Fight Night 276.
+She lost the fight by unanimous decision, marking the first defeat of her UFC career.